GreenAlgorithms/GreenAlgorithms4HPC/README.md

                         location.
   --filterJobIDs FILTERJOBIDS
                         Comma seperated list of Job IDs you want to filter on.
-  --reportBug           In case of a bug, this flag logs jobs informations next to `myCarbonFootprint.sh` so
+  --filterAccount FILTERACCOUNT
-                        that we can fix it.
+                        Only consider jobs charged under this account --reportBug           In case of a bug, this flag logs jobs informations so that we can fix it.
 Note that this will write out some basic information about your jobs, such as runtime, number of cores and memory usage.